buomsoo-kim/buomsoo-kim.github.io/_posts/2020-04-02-deep-learning-sota-part-1.md.md

 tags: [deep learning, data science]
 ---

 This is one of talks in MIT deep learning series by Lex Fridman on state of the art developments in deep learning.
 In this talk, Fridman covers achievements in various application fields of deep learning (DL), from NLP to recommender systems.
 It is a very informative talk encompassing diverse facets of DL, not just technicalities but also issues regarding people, education, business, policy, and ethics.
 I encourage anyone interested in DL to watch the [video](https://youtu.be/0VH1Lim8gL8) if time avails.
-For those who do not have enough time or want to review the materials, I summarized the contents in this posting.
+For those who do not have enough time or want to review the contents, I summarized the contents in this posting and provided hyperlinks to additional materials.
 Since it is a fairly long talk with a great amount of information, this posting will be about the first part of the talk, until the natural language processing (NLP) part.

 - [YouTube Link](https://youtu.be/0VH1Lim8gL8) to the lecture video